30-05-2019 | | By Christian Cawley

 Elements of the technology clearly work.
 But when it comes to mass facial detection and recognition there is clearly some way to go before it is ready to be rolled out.
 The formation of a consortium of key tech players has worked for other technology, so may save facial recognition from long-term failure and ridicule.

 Until inherent issues with racial differences, and even standard variations between people of the same ethnicity, can be overcome, facial recognition is at risk of becoming a joke.

-When the punchline concerns liberty, improvements need to be made fast.
+When the punchline concerns liberty, improvements in facial recognition need to be made fast.